Breakfast Bowl

 6. To prepare, crack in 1-2 fresh eggs or add 1/4 cup egg whites on top of the mixture.
 Stir and microwave for 1 minute and 45 seconds, stirring halfway through.

-Pro Tip: If you plan on freezing your breakfast bowls, don’t use Mason Jars to store your breakfast mixture in.
-These glass jars can easily break or crack, especially if you put them in the freezer with the sausage and veggie mixture still hot.
+Pro Tip: If you plan on freezing your breakfast bowls, don’t use Mason jars to store your breakfast mixture in.
+These glass jars will easily break or crack, especially if you put them in the freezer with the sausage and veggie mixture still hot.

 Homemade Jimmy Dean breakfast in meal prep jars stacked next to each other.